Ralph Randles Stewart

-Ralph Randles Stewart (April 15, 1890 – November 6, 1993) usually referred to as R. R. Stewart, was a botanist and principal of Gordon College (Pakistan).
+Ralph Randles Stewart (April 15, 1890 – November 6, 1993) usually referred to as R. R. Stewart, was an American botanist and principal of Gordon College in Pakistan.

 Education

 Stewart was born in Hebron, New York.
 He obtained his B.A. and Ph.D. degrees from Columbia University, New York.
 He later received a D.Sc.
 Honorary (1953) from the University of the Punjab, Lahore and an LLD Honorary (1963) from Alma College, Michigan, USA.

 Career

 Upon receiving his college degree from Columbia University in 1911, Stewart accepted a three-year position with the United Presbyterian Church teaching botany and zoology at Gordon College (Pakistan), in Rawalpindi (then in India).
 After spending from September, 1911 until July, 1914, in that position, he returned to the United States and in the fall of 1914 began graduate studies in botany at Columbia.
 In 1916 he completed his Ph.D. and married fellow-Columbia graduate student Isabelle Caroline Darrow, sister of botanist George M. Darrow.
 Returning to Gordon College, Stewart was Professor of Botany (1917–1960) and Principal (1934–1954).

 After retiring from Gordon College in 1960, Stewart moved back to the United States.
 He took a position as Research Associate (1960–1981) at the University of Michigan Herbarium with over 30,000 plant specimens that he had collected in India, Kashmir, Iran, etc.